dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-android.md

 * Any settings that were changed on your device when you added it (for example, disabling the camera or requiring a certain password length) no longer apply.

 > [!NOTE]
-> You can't unenroll or remove your corporate-owned device from the Microsoft Intune app.
-The device was enrolled during initial device setup and must be enrolled to use.
+> You can't unenroll or remove your corporate-owned device from the
+> Microsoft Intune app.
+The device was enrolled during initial device > setup and must be enrolled to access your organization's resources.

 1. In Company Portal, go to the top-right corner and tap the three vertical dots.
 The action menu opens.